finom/defi/README.md

 If `first` or `last` is changed then event handlers print info about that to console, `greeting` property is updated, `.greeting` element is populated by calculated data (by default "Hello, John Doe").
 And it happens every time when these properties are changed and it doesn't matter which way.
 You can do `obj.first = 'Jane'` or you can type text into its field, and everything will happen immediately.

 That's the real accessor-based reactiveness!
-Check the example above [here](https://jsbin.com/vizumoroqu/edit?html,js,output) and try to type `obj.first = 'Jane'` at "Console" tab.
+Check the example above [here](https://jsbin.com/xuzohanuno/1/edit?html,js,console,output) and try to type `obj.first = 'Jane'` at the "Console" tab.

 ## Quick API ref

-Full reference with all variations, flags and tutorials live at [defi.js.org](http://defi.js.org)
+Full reference with all variations, flags and tutorials live at [defi.js.org](http://defi.js.org).

 - [bindNode](https://defi.js.org/#!defi.bindNode) - Binds a property of an object to HTML node, implementing two-way data binding.